Crystallizing Schemas with Teleoscope: Thematic Curation of Large Text Corpora on Reddit: Evaluation Deployments

-\textbf{Teleoscope helped discover unknown terminology}.
+\textbf{\textit{Teleoscope} helped discover unknown terminology}.
 Even though the research team was composed of people experienced in nursing culture, they were not always aware of the terms that were used by on-the-ground nurses.

-\begin{italicquote} We search based on these weird, predefined words keywords that we think relate to structural inequities.
+\aptLtoX[graphic=no,type=html]{\begin{quote} We search based on these weird, predefined keywords that we think relate to structural inequities.
 But we also have to guess in advance what language people might be using...We didn't think that people would delicately [post using the term] `people who experience structural inequities`...But we did try a lot of words we wouldn't use, you know, like addict, junkie...We were trying to use the system in a way that would get us further than those keywords alone.
-(P1) \end{italicquote}
+(P1) \end{quote}}{\begin{italicquote} We search based on these weird, predefined keywords that we think relate to structural inequities.
+But we also have to guess in advance what language people might be using...We didn't think that people would delicately [post using the term] `people who experience structural inequities`...But we did try a lot of words we wouldn't use, you know, like addict, junkie...We were trying to use the system in a way that would get us further than those keywords alone.
+(P1) \end{italicquote}}